 Safeguard (Panacur) dewormer - White-colored dewormer.
 No longer kills stomach worms in most of USA.
 Used to kill tapeworms.
 Used to treat Meningeal Deerworm infection.

 Terramycin - Over-the-counter product.
-Opthalmic ointment used to treat Pinkeye, particularly in ulcerated eyes.
+Ophthalmic ointment used to treat Pinkeye, particularly in ulcerated eyes.

 ToDay (cephapirin sodium)- Over-the-counter product for mastitis treatment in lactating does.
 Milk out the udder and infuse one tube of To-Day into each teat for three to five consecutive days.
 Use the alcohol wipe provided to clean the teat thoroughly before infusing medication to avoid introducing new bacteria into an already-infected udder.